DBG advances GHS300 million to financial institutions, supports 1000 local businesses | Ghana News Agency

 “Our business model allows us to leverage on the networks and existing infrastructure of banks and financial institutions that partner with us to provide business advisory services and training in addition to financing,” he explained during a roundtable on Development Finance at the University of Ghana Business School.

-Moreover, he said DBG had plans to introduce partial guarantee system to share risks of investments with banks in areas such as agribusiness and invest about GHS 500 million in commodities such as soya bean, maize, rice and poultry with the intention of enhancing food security.
+Moreover, he said DBG had plans to introduce a partial guarantee system to share risks of investments with banks in areas such as agribusiness and invest about GHS 500 million in commodities such as soya bean, maize, rice and poultry to enhance food security.

 Mr Daniel Addo, the Managing Director of the Consolidated Bank of Ghana (CBG), encouraged the DBG to stay focused on its mandate of providing long-term and concessional funding for social and economic sectors that were underserved by commercial banks.